Unit Five

 Those profoundly committed to irrational beliefs will not change their minds but will rather be strengthened by having to think the challenge through; those with a less profound commitment may realise it is time to shed this as a fairy tale, however comforting.

-By the exercise of reason, one should therefore conclude that God cannot exist; that like government He is an elaborate myth and, like government, should be regarded as such.
+By the exercise of reason, one should therefore conclude that god cannot exist; that like government He is an elaborate myth and, like government, should be regarded as such.

 There is a further connection between religion, freedom, and government: Historically, the great religions have been very closely associated with government and have helped it suppress individual liberty.
-In the early 2000s it became widely realised how true that is of the Muslim religion; indeed one interpretation of the “terrorist” menace is that Muslim fundamentalists are determined to take over the governments of countries with nominally Muslim populations, so as to make those countries’ laws conform to their religious rules ” like the Taliban did in Afghanistan; and that they destroy “infidel” icons like the Twin Towers so as to impress their prospective supporters.
+In the early 2000s it became widely realised how true that is of the Muslim religion; indeed one interpretation of the “terrorist” menace is that Muslim fundamentalists are determined to take over the governments of countries with nominally Muslim populations, so as to make those countries’ laws conform to their religious rules ” like the Taliban did in Afghanistan; and that they destroy “infidel” icons like the World Trade Centre so as to impress their prospective supporters.

 Christian hands too are by no means clean in this respect.
 The bond between church and state has for seventeen hundred years been often close, and always damaging to liberty.
 The organised church benefits from state power — with laws crafted to please its supporters to forbid Sunday trade, prohibit certain types of marriage and even, in the past, to compel church attendance.
 That power has even been used to execute and persecute heretics — both by Roman Catholic and Protestant varieties; the Pilgrims themselves came to Plymouth Colony because of state–backed religious persecution in England, yet within a few years were busy executing women who were oddball enough to get called “witches”.
 By state power, of course.